PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 ``Author: Flosha``
 ``25.09.2024``

+## Story Coop

-From the very beginning of the development, Gothic had always been promoted as having a multiplayer.
+From the very beginning of the development, Gothic had always been promoted as having a multiplayer story mode (which we call "Coop" today).
 It was an essential part of the project that they wanted to realise, mentioned in always every single interview and several times did let it seem that they are actually proud of the concept behind their multiplayer, which was meant to be different than what players knew at the time.

 ``Add quotes``